Lcressot/NFTOwnable/README.md

 # NFTOwnable

-Make a contract be tradable as an NFT.
-The instances of NFTOwnable possesses a ERC721Ownership instance that is ERC721 and that triggers the NFTOwnable ownership transfer when it is traded.

-The ERC721Ownership instance always keeps the same NFTOwnable instance as owner in reality, but it acts as if its owner is the owner of the NFTOwnable instance which can be transfered normally or via the NFT.
+Make the ownership of contract become a tradable ERC721 NFT.

+Make your contract inheriting from NFTOwnable and calling activate() will make the ownership of this contract become a ERC721 token.
+After activation, the contract ownership can only be transfered by transfering the ownership token.

+Drawback: This adds up a lot of bytecode if your contract is not itself ERC721.